 Hunger, food insecurity and malnutrition are intractable both in the United States and other wealthy nations as well as in developing nations.

-Bennett’s food systems research examines the complexities of “food apartheid,” a term describing the significant barriers to accessing healthy and affordable food that often exist in low-income neighborhoods and communities of color.
+As a designer, Bennett systematically focuses on the problem of “food apartheid,” a term describing the significant barriers to accessing healthy and affordable food that often exist in low-income neighborhoods and communities of color.

 Unlike the term “food desert,” which merely denotes areas lacking grocery stores, “food apartheid” emphasizes the historical context and systemic discrimination that contribute to unequal food access.
 City governments have historically disinvested in communities of color.
+The term, "food sovereignty," means consumers taking more control of their food supply.

 Now climate change, extreme weather events and other environmental destabilizations, supply chain disruptions, political conflicts, and wars are increasing global food demands.
 On the local end of the spectrum various forms of food justice initiatives are being developed.
 And in between, numerous NGOs, government agencies and business enterprises are involved in food systems.
 So there’s a heightened urgency for developing ways to visualize and analyze the interconnections and various data points between these and many other factors in order to develop sustainable food systems that can meet the challenges of the present and future.